Zenchiyu/diffusion/README.md

 You can directly use the FashionMNIST and CIFAR-10 checkpoints.

-For CelebA: **TODO: add link to download the checkpoints.**
+For CelebA: **TODO: add a link to download the checkpoints.**

 ## Training

-If you want to train a model from scratch, please make sure that the checkpoint path doesn't point to an existing checkpoint, otherwise training will resume.
+If you want to train a model from scratch, please ensure the checkpoint path doesn't point to an existing checkpoint.
+Otherwise, training will resume.

 ```bash
 python src/trainer.py